As you know if you’re read my blog at all, I am very passionate about making sure a Dachshund gets enough exercise.

 How is Exercise related to Back Injuries?

-It’s definitely related but not in the way you might think.
+There is definitely a correlation between exercise and Dachshund back problems but they are probably not related in the way you might think.

 Even if the owner is very active, they often leave their Dachshund at home when going for a long walk or hike.

-Also, the internet is plastered with warnings such as don’t let a Dachshund use stairs or jump off of anything.
+Also, the internet is plastered with warnings such as:

-The increased tendency of Dachshunds to suffer from IVDD compared to other dog breeds is a known one.
+The increased tendency of Dachshunds to suffer from IVDD-related back injuries compared to other dog breeds is a known one.

-Unfortunately, this has led to some misconceptions about restrictions that should be put on Dachshunds to purportedly protect their backs from injury.
+Unfortunately, this has led to some misconceptions about exercise and activity restrictions that should be put on Dachshunds to purportedly protect their backs from injury.

 The vast majority of websites, including some maintained by qualified veterinarians, will tell you that the way to protect a Dachshund’s delicate spine is to strictly prohibit them from climbing up on or jumping down from furniture.